 Professor and Bruswick-Abernathy Regents Professorship in Soil Dynamics & Geotechnical Engineering, Department of Civil, Architectural, and Environmental Engineering, Cockrell School of Engineering

 Expertise: Performance reliability and risk management for slopes, dams & levees, foundations, waste containment and site remediation

 Clinical Professor, School of Law

 Expertise: Denise Gilman teaches and directs the Immigration Clinic after having joined the clinical faculty at the University of Texas Law School in the fall of 2007.
 Professor Gilman received her undergraduate degree with honors in political science from Northwestern University.
 She received her law degree from Columbia University School of Law where she served on the Law Review.
 Professor Gilman also has an LLM from Georgetown University Law Center.
 Professor Gilman clerked for Judge Thomas M. Reavley, at the United States Court of Appeals for the Fifth Circuit.
 She is fluent in Spanish.

-Senior Research Scientist, John A and Katherine G Jackson School of Geosciences
+Senior Research Scientist, Jackson School of Geosciences

 +1 512 471 0476